Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-midnight-baker/index.md

 - [x] List syntax is required
 - [x] This item is complete
 - [ ] This item is not complete

+Second task list:
+- [ ] Turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world